hexpresso/WU-2019/EscapeGameSogeti/Be3rP4ck/README.md

 mitsurugi@dojo:~/chall/ESCAPE/_Be3rP4ck.extracted/xortool_out$
 ```

 Some GO program.
 Yikes!
 Go programs tend to be statically linked (read: very big).
-We know that we took the right path because the first line is: "Give me the real flag".
+We know that we took the right path because the first line is: "Give me the real flag", and the path "re/stage2", stage2 means that we solve stage1 already.

 ### Reversing some go
 Let dive into the joy of dissasembly.
 In GO, you don't reverse the main() function.
-The main function in go is just here to setup things, afjust some others etc..
+The main function in go is just here to setup things, adjust some others etc..
 In GO, you search the main.main() function.
 The main.main function is not really hard to follow:

 ![](IDA_main.main.png)